Go to content

 Information for EU/EEA family members

-• The direct descendants (children) who are under the age of 21 or are dependents, and those of the spouse or partner.
+• direct descendants who are under the age of 21 or are dependents, and those of the spouse or partner,

-• The dependent direct relatives in the ascending line (e.g. parents) and those of the spouse or partner
+• dependent direct relatives in the ascending line, and those of the spouse or partner.

 Basic facts

-In the event that you wish to remain in the State for more than 90 days as a family member of an EU/EEA citizen exercising their free movement rights, you must apply for a Residence Card of a family member of a EU/EEA citizen in the Member State.
-Information about how to apply is available on the Swedish Migration Agency webpage.
+In the event that you wish to remain in the Schengen area for more than 90 days as a family member of an EU/EEA citizen exercising their free movement rights, you must apply for a Residence Card in the Member State.
+Information about how to apply is available on the Family of EU/EEA citizens who want to apply for a residence card – Swedish Migration Agency

 Required documents:

-1. Application form.
-Can be found here: Visit Sweden for less than 90 days – apply for a visa - Swedish Migration Agency (migrationsverket.se)
+• application form.
+Can be found here: Visit Sweden for less than 90 days – apply for a visa - Swedish Migration Agency (migrationsverket.se),

-1. Your passport or travel document.
-Make sure that your passport has at least two blank pages.
+• passport or travel document.
+Make sure that the passport has at least two blank pages,

-3. The EU / EEA national's passport or national identity card
+• copy of the EU / EEA citizen’s passport or national identity card,

-You must also provide documents showing your family member fulfil the criteria for having a right to residence in Sweden in accordance with the regulations in Directive 2004/38/EC.
-These documents, could, depending on the situation, be a proof of accommodation, work contract and pay slips, a study certificate or documents showing your family member has sufficient income or bank assets to support themselves.
+• documents showing that the EU/EES citizen meets the criteria for being entitled to a residence permit in a Member State other than that of which he/she is a citizen.
+These documents could, depending on the situation, be proof of accommodation, work contract and pay slips, study certificate or documents showing that the family member has sufficient income or bank assets to support themselves,

-It is generally not necessary to submit any other documents, although the Embassy strongly recommends that you always travel with valid travel insurance.
+It is generally not necessary to submit any other documentation, although the Embassy strongly recommends that you always travel with a valid travel insurance.

 Checklist family members.docx